chrisguest75/kind_examples/16_sealed_secrets/README.md

 ## NOTES

 * Works in a similar way to SOPS in that you create the encoded secret then store in decrypted form on the server.
-* When uninstalling the chart it seems to leave resources on the cluster
+* When uninstalling the chart it seems to leave the secret key resources on the cluster.
+This helps with upgrades.
-* Copying a sealed secret and changing the resource names does not work - the secret never gets decrypted even though the sealedsecret resource is created.
+* Copying a sealed secret and changing the resource name does not work - the secret never gets decrypted even though the sealedsecret resource is created.
+*

 ## TODO